-22 Mar 2017, in Tea - On a recent field visit to India, Bärbel Weiligmann - Special Advisor for Global Value Chains at GAIN – saw first-hand the multiple benefits that the Seeds of Prosperity project has on improving nutrition for tea farming families.
+22 Mar 2017 On a recent field visit to India, Bärbel Weiligmann - Special Advisor for Global Value Chains at GAIN – saw first-hand the multiple benefits that the Seeds of Prosperity project has on improving nutrition for tea farming families.

 On my trip to Assam, I visited tea gardens in varying stages of the project.
 My first visit was to the Deamoolie tea garden where the master trainers have completed their training and are now in the process of teaching other farmers and workers, as well as their families.
 The master trainers were highly regarded by the tea farmers and their families and they were aware of the service they are providing by sharing knowledge on nutrition with their communities.
 I spoke with James Baruah from Desam tea garden who said the Seeds of Prosperity program is a “powerful program through which we can create awareness, and motivate farmers and their families for a better life-style”.

 My next visit was to the Tengpani and Bazaloni tea gardens where the project is in its initial phase.
 Here, we had some good discussions on the mutual benefits that the program has for both the business and employees, whilst showing the businesses care about employee well-being too.
 This was also emphasized by nutrition coordinator Daizy Bori: “If we support the tea farming families to improve their nutrition, they are more productive.”
 Pollobi Bori realized: “Healthier people are less often absent and are able to take better care of their families.”

 The impact of the program was highlighted for me in another way when I spoke to a participant who told me how the health of her children had improved since joining the program.
 She said her children had gained weight and had become much stronger.
 Although we haven’t been able to measure if this is a direct effect of the program, it is great that people are seeing improvements to their health.
 I also found the additional benefit of women’s empowerment striking with many women now becoming master trainers through the program.